 The Dorothy Finley Space Gallery has four areas of exhibits, X-Planes, Space Race, Outer Space and Materials Technology.

 The Museum has a new restaurant: The Flight Grille open 9:30 to 4:30.
-I haven’t eaten there yet, so I can’t vouch for it.
+Our meal was upscale cafeteria quality.

 For more and a Review of the Pima Air and Space Museum click here.

 Visit the website at pimaair.org.

 6000 East Valencia Road, Tucson, AZ 85756

 To learn about more worthwhile museums in Tucson, whether art, history, science, or just fun, see our list of the Best Museums here.